solana-labs/solana/docs/src/apps/README.md

 ![SDK tools](../.gitbook/assets/sdk-tools.svg)

 As shown in the diagram above, a program author creates a program and compiles it to an ELF shared object containing BPF bytecode and uploads it to the Solana cluster with a special _deploy_ transaction.
 The cluster makes it available to clients via a _program ID_.
-The program ID is a _public key_ specified when deploying and is used to reference the program in subsequent transactions.
+The program ID is a _address_ specified when deploying and is used to reference the program in subsequent transactions.

 A program may be written in any programming language that can target the Berkley Packet Filter \(BPF\) safe execution environment.
 The Solana SDK offers the best support for C/C++ and Rust programs, which are compiled to BPF using the [LLVM compiler infrastructure](https://llvm.org).